rubinius/rubinius/web/doc/en/bootstrapping.markdown

       attr_accessor :value
     end

 the call to #attr_accessor will be run.
-This requires that any code called in script, class, or module bodies must be loaded before the file that calls the code is loaded.
+This requires that any code called in script, class, or module bodies be loaded before the file that calls the code.
 The kernel/alpha.rb defines most of the code that will be needed at the script or module level.
 However, other load order dependencies exist between some of the platform, common, delta, and compiler files.

 These load order dependencies are addressed by the load_order.txt file located in each of the kernel/\*\* directories.
 If you modify code that adds a load